-After surgery, bathing, dressing, and toileting may appear to be a major undertaking but with the right equipment and skills you will be able to adapt very easily.
-The nursing staff and the physical therapist will discuss how to use certain assistive devices that can increase your independence following discharge from the hospital.
+After surgery bathing, dressing, and toileting may appear to be a major undertaking but with the right equipment and skills you will be able to adapt very easily.
+There are a great many assistive devices on the market today.
+The nursing staff and the physical therapist will demonstrate how to use certain assistive devices that can increase your independence following discharge from the hospital.